 Discontinuation of treatmentWhen rufinamide treatment is to be discontinued, it should be withdrawn gradually.
 In clinical trials rufinamide discontinuation was achieved by reducing the dose by approximately 25% every two days.In the case of one or more missed doses, individualised clinical judgement is necessary.Uncontrolled open-label studies suggest sustained long-term efficacy, although no controlled study has been conducted for longer than three months.

 Paediatric populationThe safety and efficacy of rufinamide of children aged 4 years and less have not yet been established.
 No data are available.

-ElderlyThere is limited information on the use of rufinamide in the elderly.
-Since, the pharmacokinetics of rufinamide are not altered in the elderly (see section 5.2), dosage adjustment is not required in patients over 65 years of age.
+Older peopleThere is limited information on the use of rufinamide in older people.
+Since, the pharmacokinetics of rufinamide are not altered in older people (see section 5.2), dosage adjustment is not required in patients over 65 years of age.

 Renal impairmentA study in patients with severe renal impairment indicated that no dose adjustments are required for these patients (see section 5.2).

 Hepatic impairmentUse in patients with hepatic impairment has not been studied.
 Caution and careful dose titration is recommended when treating patients with mild to moderate hepatic impairment.
 Therefore, use in patients with severe hepatic impairment is not recommended.

 Method of administrationRufinamide is for oral use.
 It should be taken twice daily with water in the morning and in the evening, in two equally divided doses.
 As a food effect was observed, it will preferable to should be administered with food (see section 5.2).